Reduce salon color waste and keep more of every service dollar

 Improve habits after visibility exists

-Once the salon can see where waste happens, team coaching becomes more specific and more effective.
+Once the salon can see where waste happens, team coaching becomes more specific, calmer, and more effective.